Arch of Arcadius, Honorius and Theodosius

-The Arch of Arcadius, Honorius and Theodosius (Latin: Arcus Arcadii Honorii et Theodosii) was an ancient triumphal arch in ancient Rome.
+The Arch of Arcadius, Honorius and Theodosius (Arcus Arcadii Honorii et Theodosii) was an ancient triumphal arch in Rome.

-It was built by the senate in 405 AD after Stilicho's victory in the Battle of Pollentia three years earlier.
-As per tradition, the victory over the Goths was ascribed to the reigning emperors: Arcadius, Honorius and Theodosius II.
+The marble arch was erected by the Roman senate in 405 AD, three years after Stilicho's victory in the Battle of Pollentia.
+The recorded inscription celebrates the victory as an imperial triumph over the Goths and names the reigning emperors: Arcadius, Honorius, and Theodosius II.

-It was near Pons Neronianus and was possibly built right at the bridgehead.
-It survived until the 15th century, although by then it had been stripped of its marble facing.
+While there are no surviving remains of the structure, it is generally believed to have been located near the Pons Neronianus.
+One of the three arches is said to have stood under the campanile of Santi Celso e Giuliano in the Middle Ages, but had collapsed by the time of Pope Urban V's papacy.